 - If you sign up, see: Best Hulu shows: 22 series you need to watch

 3. Watch Pixar's Onward for free with Disney Plus

 Pixar, known for its big-budget CG films, is settling for a small screen premier with its latest movie: Onward.
 Disney launched it came out for digital purchase on March 20, while Disney Plus subscribers, as of April 3 in the US and Canada, can watch it for free (at no extra cost besides the Disney Plus subscription, of course).

-We've opined that this weekend is best time to subscribe to Disney Plus (see the free trial offer above), at least in North America.
+We've opined that now is the best time to subscribe to Disney Plus (see the free trial offer above), at least in North America.
 Everyone else, like those in the UK, can still soak in episodes of the Mandalorian, The Imagineering Story and The Simpsons.

 There are a number of big movies that are supposed to either still be in theaters or weren't due to be available on demand until much later.
 Theaters are closed down, so major studios have turned to streaming them to you at home early.

-New movies to buy: Sonic the Hedgehog sped up its release to meet the demand at everyone bored at home and looking for things to do, and so did Bad Boys for Life, The Invisible Man, Call of the Wild, Bloodshot, Birds of Prey, The Hunt, Dolittle, Emma, I Still Believe and The Wayback.
-All are priced to own.
+New movies to rent: Previous Amazon Home Cinema options are now price-reduced and available to rent: Sonic the Hedgehog, Bad Boys for Life, The Invisible Man, Call of the Wild, Bloodshot, Birds of Prey, The Hunt, Dolittle, Emma, I Still Believe and The Wayback.

 Did you miss Quentin Tarantino's Once Upon a Time in Hollywood (or want to watch it again)?
 How about movies like Venom, Men In Black International, Spider-Man: Far From Home, and Zombieland 2: Double Tap.
 All of those passed us by, too.